 Q: What about the rights to the Europa League, UEFA Super Cup and UEFA Europa Conference League?

 A: The 2021-2024 rights to the UEFA Super Cup are included with in the package with the UEFA Champions League.
-However, the rights to the UEFA Europa League and UEFA Europa Conference League were sold separately for 2021-2024.
-As of press time, no announcement has been made regarding whether CBS and Univision acquired those rights too or not.
+CBS also acquired the rights to the UEFA Europa League and UEFA Europa Conference League for 2021-2024.

 Q: Which streaming platforms have CBS and CBS Sports Network?